 The index of consumer expectations from the Reuters/University of Michigan consumer sentiment report, at 9:55 a.m.
 Friday.

 Monday: Dallas Federal Reserve manufacturing survey of activity in Texas at 10:30 a.m.

-Tuesday: The S&P Case-Shiller home-price indexes for 20 metro areas at 9 a.m., and new home sales and consumer confidence at 10 a.m.
+Tuesday: S&P Case-Shiller home price index of prices within 20 individual metro areas at 9 a.m., and the Conference Board consumer confidence report at 10 a.m.

 Wednesday: Petroleum inventories at 10:30 a.m.

 Thursday: Pending home sales index at 10 a.m.